Piyushi-0/ACE/README.md

 Code for Class-conditional Beta-VAE that we use in our MNIST experiment is a modified version of Beta-VAE code from <a href="https://github.com/1Konny/Beta-VAE">https://github.com/1Konny/Beta-VAE</a>(acknowledged).
-After training the model, please put checkpoints in the directory of MNIST.ipynb to visualize causal effects.

 The 'random_z.gif' used in the notebook is the gif you get in outputs folder after training.

 <b>On Synthetic Dataset</b>: